Top Drone Companies 2020 – the key players

 They employ a global workforce of over 6000, and have sites in Hong Kong, China, Japan, USA, Germany, and the Netherlands.

-The DJI Mavic range made waves when first release due to it being the first high quality stabilized camera drone that folded up.
+The DJI Mavic range made waves when first released due to it being the first high quality stabilized camera drone that folded up.

 Tech from top models has trickled down into their cheaper drones, like the Spark and Tello, and set the standard for what is possible with a small consumer drone.